philhawksworth/fspe/ReadMe.md

 Building outputs a static site to the `/dist` folder.

-Build the entire project by using npm with the command `npm run build`, this also purges the `/dist` folder.
+Build the entire project by using npm with the command `npm run build`, this also populates the local content API from the cloud CMS and purges the `/dist` folder.

 More granular build control is available via:
+- `npm run build:api` to source the content from the cloud CMS and create a local cache of content APIs to build from
+- `npm run build:local` to compile the following build tasks based on the cached content api
 - `npm run build:html` to compile the static html files
 - `npm run build:js` to compile the javascript and dotjs templates for client-side rendering
 - `npm run build:css` to compile the styuls files into css
-- `npm run build:content` to source the content from the cloud CMS and create a local cache of content APIs to build from

 ## Content API